ninja-software/coffee-bot/README.md

 This will create ```/etc/systemd/system/coffeetrack.service``` and automatically enable and start the service.

 After running the install script, the program will be run at boot time using Nodemon.
-You will have to place your Telegram API key in the secrets.js file fo

 ## Update
 Running git pull will replace some of your custom files such as secrets.js, instead, use the update.sh shell script to update.